-The primary examination consisting of Oral Examinations I and II, and the secondary examination are conducted.
+The examination consisting of Oral Examinations I and II is conducted.
 Persons who have completed, or are expected to complete a Master's Program in The University of Tokyo or persons who have been approved on the basis of the submitted documents will be exempt from Oral Examination I. Examinees who are rejected in Oral Examination I cannot take Oral Examination II.
-The results of Oral Examination I will be posted with the schedules of Oral Examination II on the website for examinees.
+The results of Oral Examination I will be posted with the schedules of Oral

-Examination Dates and Examination Examination Notes: Locations Times Subjects The afternoon of August Detailed Oral Examinees will be required to 19 (Monday) or the schedules will be Examination I answer questions related to the morning of August 20 posted on the fundamentals of Information (Tuesday) website for Physics and Computing and to Online examinees at the applicant's research field.
-10:00 on August 19.
-August 21 (Wednesday) Detailed Oral Examinees will be required to Online schedules will be Examination II answer questions on the results posted on the of their past research and website for research plan submitted examinees at beforehand.
-17:00 on August 20.
+Examination II on the website for examinees.

+Examination Dates and Examination Examination Notes:

+Locations Times Subjects

+August 18 (Monday) Detailed Oral Examinees will be required to

+Online schedules will be Examination I answer questions related to the

+posted on the fundamentals of Information

+website for Physics and Computing and to

+examinees at the applicant's research field.

+17:00 on August

+8.

+August 20 (Wednesday) Detailed Oral Examinees will be required to

+or August 21 schedules will be Examination II answer questions on the results

+(Thursday) posted on the of their past research and

+Online website for research plan submitted

+examinees at beforehand.

+17:00 on August

+19.